 - Improved sleep

-I am currently in training with the Association of Nature and Forest Therapy Guides and Programs.
-This training has brought together everything I had been offering and given my practice a stronger frame work and refined my skills.
+I am a certified guide with the Association of Nature and Forest Therapy Guides and Programs.
 Both my Wanders and Journeys incorporate the standard sequence taught by the ANFT.
 They also support the 5 ways to mental wellbeing advocated by our NHS.

 Give something back